mapproxy/mapproxy/doc/configuration.rst

 """"""""""""""""""""""""""
 If set to ``true``, MapProxy will only issue a single request to the source.
 This option can reduce the request latency for uncached areas (on demand caching).

-By default MapProxy requests all uncached meta tiles that intersect the requested bbox.
+By default MapProxy requests all uncached meta-tiles that intersect the requested bbox.
 With a typical configuration it is not uncommon that a requests will trigger four requests each larger than 2000x2000 pixel.
 With the ``minimize_meta_requests`` option enabled, each request will trigger only one request to the source.
 That request will be aligned to the next tile boundaries and the tiles will be cached.

 .. index:: watermark